 In one area critical to community, NJIT has met with less success than hoped.
-The campus remains extraordinarily diverse in many ways, however, gender and ethnic diversity has not increased as significantly as planned.
-Although the total number of women and the total number of underrepresented minority (URM) students have increased with enrollment, the percentages have not increased appreciably.
-Additionally, while the number of women faculty has increased from 16% at the beginning of the plan to 21% in 2019, the percentage of women administrative leaders has remained approximately flat around 36%.
+The campus remains extraordinarily diverse in many ways.
+The number of women students has increased by almost 350, and the number of underrepresented minority (UR) students increased by more than 310.
+However, the ratios of women and URM students have not increased as significantly as planned.
+Additionally, while the number of women faculty has increased from 16% at the beginning of the plan to 21% in 2019, the percentage of women administrative leaders has remained approximately flat at around 36%.
 Most concerning was a decline in URM administrative leaders from 20% to 16% over the course of the plan.

-The inconsistent progress in community diversity underscores the challenge of identifying effective strategies.
-A technology focused curriculum may make the recruitment of women difficult but we cannot accept it as inevitable.
+The inconsistent progress in community diversity underscores the challenge of identifying effective strategies, yet we cannot accept the lack of diversity.
 The percentage of women students can and must increase during the next strategic plan.
 Developing effective investments is the key.
-It may mean expanding the pipeline of women applicants earlier in their high school careers and directly addressing parental concerns about safety.
+We will expand the pipeline for women applicants to earlier in their high school careers and directly address parental concerns about safety.
 For URM students, it will be important to develop more effective ties with local communities such as Newark and to identify alternative markers of students with the potential to succeed.
 The SAT has been shown to have cultural biases; therefore, it is critical to identify the characteristics of URM students that show they can successfully complete a challenging STEM curriculum.
 Identifying these characteristics will serve as the basis for admitting and supporting URM students with tremendous heretofore unrecognized potential